dustinfast/PTC-Sim/README.md

 Reliable commo

+Additionally, industry interoperability objectives dictate the use of Class C ( Class D messages are also typically implemented in PTC, to conform to industry interoperability objects.

+EMP (Edge Message Protocol) as an upper layer message wrapper – Class C is an IP based multicast protocol
+– Class D is an IP based point to point protocol
+– ITP (Interoperability Transport Protocol) as a lower layer routable transport protocol
+• ITP is being tested for proof of concept using FRA funding

 ## Usage

-Start the application with `./PTC_SIM` at the terminal, then navigate to http://localhost:5000/PTC_SIM.
+Start the application with `./PTCSim` at the terminal, then navigate to http://localhost:5000/PTCSim.

 Alternatively, the sim_loco, sim_broker, and sim_bos modules may be started from the terminal independently with `./sim_loco`, `./sim_broker` and `./sim_bos`, respectively.
 The latter serves the web interface.